alexsniffin/website/content/about.md

-Alexander Sniffin is a software engineer.
-He has over 7 years of professional experience and 16 years of personal experience programming.
-Some of his interests are: Go, Distributed Systems and Large Language Models.
+Alexander is a software engineer with over 7+ years of professional experience and 16+ years of personal experience writing software.
+His interests are in: Programming, Distributed Systems, NLP and Autonomous Systems.